quantacms/quanta/README.md

 ### Front Controller
 All requests (excluding static files, that are served directly) are served via the centralized __boot.php__ file.

-Quanta's main architectural characteristics are as follows:
+The boot file processes the request, triggering in the process.

+### Template Method
+Through the use of "hooks" function, custom modules can intercept every phase of the content loading phase, manipulate the data and change the behavior of standard processes.

+Quanta's internal architecture is based on:

-* a 100% file-system based architecture structured on  hierarchical system folders 📁 (no DB or SQL involved).
+* a 100% file-system based DB architecture structured on  hierarchical system folders 📁 (no SQL involved).
 * Internal caching and indexation of directories through an internal vocabulary
 * JSON storage of data and metadata
-* Modular, Object Oriented PHP
 * Template engine allowing creation and override individual template for individual or multiple entities
 * CSS Grid approach natively supported by qTags
 * Node-level access control (roles, permissions, etc.)